Effects of Early Warning Emails on Student Performance: Data and Model

-Given our data and treatment design, which were not distributed randomly, but rather based on the probability to pass the exam, we use the \textit{RDD} to analyze the effectiveness of our intervention.\footnote{We also investigated alternative modeling approaches like propensity score matching.
-However, the results were similar and RDD seems to be most suitable given the problem at hand.}
+Given our data and treatment design, which were not distributed randomly but rather based on the probability to pass the exam, we use the \textit{RDD} to analyze the effectiveness of our intervention.\footnote{We also investigated alternative modeling approaches like propensity score matching.
+However, the results were similar, and RDD seems most suitable given the problem.}

-The method allows us to compare students around the cutoff point and hence derive a possible treatment effect.
-Our identifying assumption is that the participants around the cutoff are similar with respect to other (important) properties -- often referred to as quasi-random.
-Additionally, more advanced approaches allow to control for other influences.
-To distinguish between the different RD designs first consider
+The method allows us to compare students around the cutoff point and hence to causally identify a possible treatment effect.
+Our identifying assumption is that the participants around the cutoff are similar with respect to other (important) properties.
+Such determinants, for example, include the general or quantitative ability.
+To distinguish between the different RD designs, first consider

 and let